stephenhaunts/ProfanityDetector/README.md

 In this readme I will cover the following:

-- Nuget
+* Using the Library via Nuget
-- Basic Usage
+* Basic Usage
-- The Scunthorpe Problem
+* The Scunthorpe Problem
-- Whitelisting
+* Whitelisting
-- Adding and Removing Profanties
+* Adding and Removing Profanties
-- Replacing the Profanitiy List
+* Replacing the Profanitiy List

 # Using the Library via Nuget

+If you do not wish to download or clone this repository, then you can consume the profanity detector via [Nuget](https://www.nuget.org/packages/Profanity.Detector/).

+To install via the package manager use the command (assuming version 0.1.0 of the library)

+Install-Package Profanity.Detector -Version 0.1.0

+Or via the command line

+dotnet add package Profanity.Detector --version 0.1.0

 # Example Usage

+The following are some example of the basic usage of the library.
+You first need to either download or clone the code from this repository and include it in your project, or include the nuget package [Profanity.Detector](https://www.nuget.org/packages/Profanity.Detector/)

 ## Check if a word is classed as a profanity